 The reality is 80% of patients want their doctors to help them manage financial responsibilities by clearly communicating what insurance covers versus what they owe.
 Equip your patient access staff with scripts, job aids and software to adequately support these conversations without diminishing the patient experience.

-Discussing financial liability upfront helps patients feel more informed about their financial responsibility.
-It creates opportunity to connect to financial aid, determine eligibility for discounts and set up payment plans, if needed.
+Discussing financial liability upfront helps patients feel more informed about their financial responsibility in advance rather than being contacted after the fact and left wondering how they can go about settling outstanding balances.
+It also creates opportunities to connect to financial aid, determine eligibility for discounts, research applicable insurance coverage and set up payment plans, if needed.
 It can add certainty and peace of mind in an otherwise uncertain circumstance, which can be a huge relief to patients regardless of the facility they’re in or the type of care they’re receiving.

 04 Coding Validation

-A recent study showed one-third of healthcare reimbursement experts report coding as the major concern for denials2.
+A recent study showed one-third of healthcare reimbursement experts report coding errors as the major concern for denials.
 One wrong code could lead to significant delays in revenue, missed opportunities for reimbursement or risk for overpayment recoupment.

 Either no internal audit team is in place (yikes!) or a small group of coders and CDI specialists are tasked with selecting a certain sample of accounts, reviewing the coding and documentation, flagging any errors and extrapolating results.